 Learning to read is the most crucial life skill a child can be taught within education.
 Everything else depends on it; so we put as much energy as we possibly can into making sure that every single child learns to read as quickly as possible.

 We want your child to love reading – and to want to read for pleasure.

-The children begin to read books that match the phonics and ‘red words’ that they know, which helps them to become confident about reading.
-The childen's writing then builds upon these taught words into sentence building.
+The children begin to read books that match the phonics and ‘red words’ that they know, which helps them to become more fluent and confident readers.
+The childen's writing then builds upon these taught words into building sentences.

-Teachers always read to the children so that they get to know all types of texts, stories and poems.
+We have designated times each week where teachers read to the children so that they get the opportunity to know and listen to all types of texts, stories and poems.

 For further information on Read Write Inc. Phonics scheme: Click on this link.